mmer547/OradAS/README.md

 28/12/2024 : Version 1.5 release.Added the ability to change double precision and single precision solvers.

 28/12/2024 : Version 1.6 release.Added automatic conversion of T files to csv files.

+29/12/2024 : Version 1.7 release.Added the ability to change the StackSize.

 ## requirement